dfyockey/RomanDigital/README.md

 ![Portrait screenshot of phone cropped to show a Time Color dialog enabling setting of app display color by 6-character hex code or by setting red, green, and blue sliders, and including a clock display preview](/.github/images/Screenshot_20250603_104752_RomanDigital.jpg)

+* Choice of app and widget horizontal or vertical time display layouts
 * Choice of app and widget clock display typefaces between monospace, sans-serif, and serif:

 ![Three partial phone home screen diagonally-overlapping screenshots, each including a RomanDigital widget showing the time XII:LVIII in different one of monospace, sans-serif, or serif typeface](/.github/images/RD_Widgets_Composite_Image.png)